hanna1909/data-challenges-updated/07-ML-Ops/02-Cloud-training/06-Train-in-the-cloud/README.md

   ```
 </details>

+👉 See how you can easily experiment with new environment configurations on a recyclable _virtual machine_ without putting your local development environment at risk

 <details>
   <summary markdown='span'><strong> ⚙️ <code>git</code> authentication to GitHub </strong></summary>

   Git will be pretty handy to share our code between the vm and your machine.
-Create a directory to store your git credentials:
+Let's copy your git credentials from your machine to the _vm_:

-  Copy your private key 🔑 to the vm in order to allow it to access to your GitHub account.
+  Copy your private key 🔑 to the _vm_ in order to allow it to access to your GitHub account.

   ⚠️ Run this single command on your machine, not in the vm ⚠️